nanobox-io/nanobox-docs/source/cli/dev/up.html.md

 $ nanobox dev up
 ```

 Once the 'up' process completes, all your app's data services will be running and your local codebase will be mounted into your dev platform.
-You can then [console in](/cli/dev/console/) and start your code services.
+You can then [console in](/cli/dev/console/) and start your web and worker processes.
 Because your local codebase is mounted into your dev platform, any changes you make will be reflected in your running dev app.

 #### Behind the Scenes
 `dev up` is a shortcut that runs the following commands: